leolightburn/leolightburn.github.io/index.md

 The spectrograms below show examples of a clean speech signal (top), the speech after being contaminated by noise from multiple interfering speakers (A), the mask produced by the "Estimate TF mask" block (B), and the enhanced speech (C).
 The labels A, B and C correspond to the labels on the diagram above.

 From the spectrograms, it is clear that the estimated mask (B) closely mirrors the time-frequency pattern of energy in the original clean speech.
-Equivalently, the mask captures the pattern of spectro-temporal amplitude modulation in the clean speech, which is important for speech intelligibility.
-These modulations are then reintroduced into the noisy speech by the "Apply mask" module, thereby increasing its intelligibility.
-After applying the mask, the modulation pattern of the speech (C) is now much closer to the pattern in the clean speech.
+Equivalently, the mask captures the pattern of spectro-temporal amplitude modulation in the clean speech.
+These modulations, which are known to be important for speech intelligibility, are then reintroduced into the noisy speech by the "Apply mask" module, resulting in an increase in predicted intelligibility.
+After applying the mask, the modulation pattern in the speech (C) is now much closer to the pattern in the clean speech (top).

 ![Spectrograms](https://leolightburn.github.io/SpectrogramsMaskedSpeech.png)